SepViT: Separable Vision Transformer: Related work

 \subsection{Vision Transformer}

-In the computer vision field, CNN has been dominant for decades due to its advantages of the spatial inductive biases.
-Later, in order to model the global dependencies of pixels, ViT \cite{ViT} introduces Transformer to computer vision for the first time and achieves an excellent performance on image classification task.
-In quick succession, a series of vision Transformers have been produced based on ViT.
-DeiT \cite{Deit} introduces the knowledge distillation scheme and proposes the data-efficient image Transformer.
-T2T-ViT \cite{T2T} progressively structurizes the image to tokens by recursively aggregating neighboring tokens into one token.
-TNT \cite{TNT} proposes the inner and outer Transformers to model the relationship of the word embeddings and the sentence embeddings, respectively.
-CPVT \cite{CPVT} produces the conditional position encoding which is conditioned on the local neighborhood of input tokens and is adaptable to arbitrary input sizes.

-Recently, PVT \cite{PVT_v1} and Swin \cite{Swin} synchronously propose the hierarchical architecture which is friendly for the dense prediction tasks, such as object detection, semantic and instance segmentation.
+Vision Transformer first comes into our view when ViT \cite{ViT} is born and achieves an excellent performance on classification task.
+In quick succession, a series of vision Transformers have been produced based on ViT, such as DeiT \cite{Deit}, T2T \cite{T2T}, TNT \cite{TNT}, CPVT \cite{CPVT}, etc. Later, PVT \cite{PVT_v1} and Swin \cite{Swin} synchronously propose the hierarchical architecture which is friendly for the dense prediction tasks, such as object detection, semantic and instance segmentation.
 Meanwhile, Swin \cite{Swin} as a pioneer proposes the window-based self-attention to compute attention within local windows.
 Soon after, Twins \cite{Twins} and CSWin \cite{CSWin} sequentially propose the spatial separable self-attention and cross-shaped window self-attention based on the hierarchical architecture.
 On the other hand, some researchers incorporate the spatial inductive biases of CNNs into Transformer.
 CoaT \cite{CoaT}, CVT \cite{CvT} and LeViT \cite{LeViT} introduce the convolutions before or after self-attentions and obtain well-pleasing results.
 Regarding to the design of lightweight Transformer, Mobile-Former \cite{Mobile-Former} and MobileViT \cite{MobileViT} combine Transformer blocks with the inverted bottleneck blocks in MobileNet-V2 \cite{MobileNet_v2} in series and parallel.
-Besides, another direction of research \cite{so2019evolved,Autoformer,Glit,Bossnas} is to automatically search the structure details of Transformer with neural architecture search \cite{zoph2016neural,Bignas} technology.
+Besides, another direction of research \cite{so2019evolved,Autoformer,Glit,Bossnas} is to automatically search the structure details of Transformer with neural architecture search \cite{zoph2016neural,li2022neural} technology.